-Replacing Casters
+Replacing Casters - Standard Forks

-- Two #2 Phillips Head Screwdrivers - 1.
-Remove the screws, washer, C spring washer, and axle that secure the caster to the fork.
-Use one screwdriver to hold one screw in place and a second screwdriver to loosen the other screw.
-See Figure 11-8. - 2.
+- Two Phillips Screwdrivers - 1.
+Remove the two Allen screws, C Spring washers and axle that secure the caster to the fork.
+Use one Phillips screwdriver to hold one screw in place and a second Phillips screwdriver to loosen the other screw.
+See Figure 11-7. - 2.
 Remove the caster and spacers from the fork. - 3.
-Install the new caster, spacers, washer and C spring washer onto the fork and securely tighten the two screws so there is no space between the caster, the spacers and the fork sides.
-Use one screwdriver to hold one screw in place and securely tighten the other screw with the second screwdriver.
+Install the new caster, spacers and C Spring washers onto the fork and securely tighten the two screws so there is no space between the caster, the spacers and the fork sides.
+Use one Phillips screwdriver to hold one screw in place and securely tighten the other screw with the second Phillips screwdriver.

-Note: If your chair has 4" or 5" TiLite performance casters, make sure that Spacer 2 (which is wider than Spacer 1) is positioned on the recessed side of the caster, which should be oriented outwards when the casters are in the trailing position.
+Note: If your chair has 4" or 5" TiLite Litespeed casters, make sure that Spacer 2 (which is wider than Spacer 1) is positioned on the recessed side of the caster, which should be oriented outwards when the casters are in the trailing position.